monken/aws4-proxy/README.md

 *  `--port`, `-p` **number** [default: 3000]
 *  `--endpoint` **string**

-    Required for services that provide a unique endpoint per resource such as the API Gateway, Neptune, etc.
+    Required for services that provide a unique endpoint per resource such as the API Gateway, Neptune, Elasticsearch Service, etc.
 *  `--endpoint-host` **string**

     If the endpoint is accessed via a custom hostname (e.g. using a CNAME record or a custom load balancer) provide the original endpoint hostname.
 Depending on the service, this is required for the signature to be valid.